-General practices must ensure their communication of health information is safe and secure, and only able to be received and read by the intended recipient.
-Unencrypted and unsecured email can create risks to the privacy and security of personal and sensitive health information.
+General practices must ensure their communication of health information is safe and secure.
+The use of unencrypted and unsecured email can create risks to the privacy and security of personal and sensitive health information.

 The RACGP has developed the fact sheet Using Email in General Practice to provide information for general practices about using email to communicate health information with patients, health organisations, and third parties, and to support practices to make an informed decision on whether to use email at their practice.

 To support these guidelines the RACGP has developed a risk matrix to assist practices in determining the level of privacy and security required in order to use email in general practice for communication.